codingmd/smart-fridge-javascript/README.md

 - display formatted listing of items with expiry information (done)
 - ordered non-expired items by expiry/ remaining days (done)
 - to add functionality to set current date on tests (done)
-- simulate day over to include new calculated fridge.currentDate
+- simulate day over to include new calculated fridge.currentDate (done)
+- display formatted listing of items with expiry information following simulate day over (done)

-- add scannedTime back in related to current fridge time
+- add scannedTime back in related to current fridge time (done)

+All tests completed!!